pablolovera/laravel-docs/pt_BR/billing.md

 <a name="invoices"></a>
 ## Faturas

-É possível lisar as faturas do usuário através do método `invoices`:
+É possível listar as faturas do usuário através do método `invoices`:

     $invoices = $user->invoices();